MPAS-Dev/compass/docs/tutorials/dev_add_rrm.rst

 of 1e-4.
 Since we're running for 2 days, we set the restart interval to 2 days.

+You should be able to pick a time step in proprotion to the highest resolution in your mesh.
+If a 3-minute time steps works well for a 10 km mesh (and that's a little on the safe side), the time step for a 1 km mesh would need to be on the order of 20 seconds.
+The barotropic time step needs to be 20-30 times shorter than the full time step.

 We have enabled global stats (``config_AM_globalStats_enable = .true.``) so we can monitor the progress more easily.